 Using only two apples, and a few basic ingredients, the results are stunning.
 A layer of crispy gooey cake, a custard center, topped with fried apples.
 Unlike pancakes, waffles or french toast, this is not a dish that takes practice to get right.
 It’s just that easy, and it’s good (almost addicting) at room temperature, can be refrigerated and reheated and even served in small slices warmed up as a dessert with vanilla ice cream.

 Tell me what’s your favorite sweet brunch or breakfast dish?
+Have you eaten an apple dutch baby before?

 - 2 large gala apples